lancsaktibi/bonlieu-mean/README.md

 # BonlieuMean

+This is a project using the MEAN Stack - MongoDB, Express.js, Angular and Node.js.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.

 ## Development server